chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 2. Multiply 3 (from step 1) by 2 to get 6
 3. Add 6 (from step 2) to 3 to get 9

-Notice that we followed the precedence rules of brackets first, then multiplication, then addition.
+Notice that we followed the precedence rules of brackets first (hence, subtraction), then multiplication, then addition.

 The RPN equivalent of the expression is `3 2 4 1 - * +`.
-Ignoring the weird way the operators are placed, if you look closely at the expression, you may notice that the operators appear in the correct order of evaluation from left to right: subtraction first, then multiplication, then addition.
+If you read this RPN expression from left to right, you may notice that the operators appear in the correct order of evaluation: subtraction first, then multiplication, then addition.

-To evaluate an RPN expression we **read the expression from left to right** and **operate when the first two operands of each operator are available**.
+To evaluate an RPN expression, we **read it from left to right** and **operate when the first two operands of each operator are available**.

 In the expression, `3 2 4 1 - * +`, the first operator we find with both its operands available is the subtraction operator.
 So we subtract 1 from 4.